niwamo/SpotifyUtils/README.md

    - Important settings:
      - 'Which API/SDKs are you planning to use?' --> select 'Web API'
      - Redirect URIs --> 'http://localhost:8080'
+       - Note: `http://localhost` is important, the port is not
 2. Clone this repository
 3. (Optional) Create a `.env.json` config file inside the cloned repository